gitbrent/PptxGenJS/README.md

 ## Integration with Angular

-Set the browser option to enable Angular/Webpack integration.
-(This flag will allow the library to use blob file saving instead of detecting your app as a NodeJS app (aka: avoid using `fs.writeFile`).
+Set the browser mode option so the library will use blob file saving instead of detecting your app as a Node.js app (aka: avoid using `fs.writeFile`).
 `pptx.setBrowser(true);`

 [See Issue #220 for more information](https://github.com/gitbrent/PptxGenJS/issues/220)